nxengine/translations/README.md

 ## For translators:

-All scripts should be decoded and stored in UTF-8.
+All scripts should be decoded and stored in UTF-8 with CRLF as newline.
 Additionally, there should be:
 system.json - menu, stages, etc. translations.
 There's empty one provided in base/
 metadata - this is for font generation, see below.